Wjmoore32001/EzyReadComics/README.md

 - A source volume must be Marvel.
 - A source volume must have at least two attached local child issues.
 - No attached child issue title may start with `Vol.`, `Vol`, or `Volume`.
-- Child issue Comic Vine IDs and issue numbers must be usable.
-- Normalized child issue numbers must be unique.
+- Attached child issue numbers must be usable and non-conflicting.

 Current unresolved/unsafe behavior: